The lowdown: Affordable workout gear

 From tights that won't give up the ghost after one pavement pound, to sports bras that actually provide support - we've pinpointed the pieces that will keep you comfy while you get active.

-We haven't touched on shoes due to the personal nature of footwear, but we recommend getting expert advice to ensure correct fit and support.
+We haven't touched on shoes because of the personal nature of footwear, but we recommend getting expert advice to ensure correct fit and support.